-The notice to the family will include the prior rent amount, the new rent amount, and effective date.
+The notice to the family will include the annual and adjusted income amounts that were used to calculate the tenant rent.

 9-IV.D.
 DISCREPANCIES

 During an annual or interim reexamination, the PHA may discover that information previously reported by the family was in error, or that the family intentionally misrepresented information.
 In addition, the PHA may discover errors made by the PHA.
 When errors resulting in the overpayment or underpayment of rent are discovered, corrections will be made in accordance with the policies in Chapter 15.